-In our previous article, Introduction to Bankruptcy Claims Trading, we discussed the claims trading marketplace, focusing on its characteristics, the motivations for its participants, some basics of documentation, key business and legal structuring considerations, as well as risks borne by sellers and purchasers in these types of transactions.
-In this article, we will take a closer look at the process of, and considerations for, documenting the purchase and sale of a bankruptcy claim.
+In the previous article, Introduction to Bankruptcy Claims Trading, we looked at different aspects of claims trading.
+We focused on characteristics, motivations, structuring, and risks carried by sellers and purchasers.
+Now we take a look at documenting the purchase and sale of a bankruptcy claim.

-A trade confirmation for the purchase and sale of claims should identify the specific claim or claims being transferred (i.e., by claim number if available).
-It should recite any additional information that the purchaser will require as a part of its due diligence evaluation of the transaction or its analysis of the seller’s creditworthiness.
-Depending on the type of claim, this usually includes the claim “backup” (e.g., contracts, purchase orders, proofs of delivery, invoices), as well as the proof of claim if one has been filed.
-It may also include any other correspondence with the court, the debtors and/or their advisors.
+A trade confirmation for the purchase and sale of claims should identify the specific claims being transferred — by claim number if available.
+It should recite any additional information the purchaser will require as a part of its due diligence evaluation or its analysis of the seller’s creditworthiness.
+Depending on the type of claim, this usually includes the claim “backup” (e.g., contracts, purchase orders, proofs of delivery, invoices) as well as the proof of claim, if one has been filed.
+It may also include any other correspondence with the court, the debtors, and/or their advisors.

-Finally, a trade confirmation should state any contingencies or conditions to closing or funding—beyond simply noting that the transaction is subject to “mutually agreeable” definitive documentation.
+Finally, a trade confirmation should state contingencies or conditions to closing or funding.
+This must go beyond noting that the transaction is subject to “mutually agreeable” definitive documentation.
 For example, does the claim need to be allowed before the buyer will fund?
 Will a portion of the purchase price be subject to holdback or escrow?
-Are any third-party approvals required before the transaction can be closed?
-The parties should be in clear agreement with respect to such conditions before proceeding to definitive documentation.
+Are third-party approvals required before closing?
+The parties should be in clear agreement about such conditions before proceeding to definitive documentation.

-Typically, a purchase and sale agreement for a claims transaction begins by defining the claim being transferred.
-While this may sound straightforward, it is important to be precise as to what is being conveyed.
-For example, a seller may intend to sell only the claims stated on a filed proof of claim and reserve all other rights it may have against the debtor for itself, while a purchaser may try to capture any and all rights that the creditor may have against not only the debtor but any other guarantors or obligors.
-Additionally, in large or complex cases, it may be necessary to identify the particular debtor against whom the claim has been asserted, as well as whether the claim is eligible for any special status or treatment (such as administrative priority status).
+A purchase and sale agreement begins by defining the claim being transferred.
+While this may sound straightforward, it is important to be precise about what is being conveyed.
+For example, a seller may intend to sell only the claims stated on a filed proof of claim, reserving other rights it may have against the debtor.
+At the same time, a purchaser may try to capture any rights the creditor has against the debtor and other guarantors or obligors.
+In large or complex cases, it may be necessary to identify the debtor and specify whether the claim is eligible for special status or treatment like administrative priority status.

-Next, the agreement will recite (or make reference to) the consideration and describe any closing deliverables, conditions or other triggers for settlement.
-As noted above, the claim may need to be stipulated or allowed before the buyer will fund and, accordingly, a portion of the purchase price may be subject to holdback or escrow.
-Further, third parties such as liquidators or receivers may need to approve the transfer before the transaction can settle.
-Additionally, if there is a gap between the signing of the agreement and the actual closing, any covenants that need to be fulfilled during such a time period should be clearly stated.
+Next, the agreement will specify the consideration and describe any closing deliverables, conditions, or other triggers for settlement.
+As noted above, the claim may need to be stipulated or allowed before the buyer will fund, so a portion of the purchase price may be held back or escrowed.
+Third parties, such as liquidators or receivers, may need to approve the transfer before the transaction can settle.
+Finally, the document should define covenants to be fulfilled during any gaps between signing the agreement and closing the sale.

-For the first bucket, as with any contract, typical seller and purchaser representations in claims transactions include power and authority, due authorization and non-contravention.
-The seller typically represents that it has title to the claims and other rights being conveyed, that all such “transferred rights” are free and clear of any liens or other encumbrances, and that it has not sold or otherwise conveyed any of the transferred rights to any other party.
+For the first bucket, typical seller and purchaser representations in claims transactions include power and authority, due authorization, and non-contravention.
+The seller represents that it has title to the claims and other rights being conveyed.
+The seller demonstrates that all such “transferred rights” are free and clear of liens or other encumbrances, and that it has not sold or otherwise conveyed any of the transferred rights to any other party.

 In the second bucket, there are many “market standard” representations and warranties that are typical for sellers to make in claims purchase and sale documentation.
 Some speak to the seller’s own conduct or status, such as the following: